alfredbowenfeng/Lianjia-Crawler/README.md

 # Lianjia Crawler
-Lianjia Crawler is written to analyze the current situation of real estate in Shanghai.
+Lianjia Crawler is written to get the real estate information, so as to analyze the current situation of real estate in Shanghai.
 The data are used in the presentation on the course Urban Economics and Management.